-Did you know that 60-70 million Americans are living with digestive disease and nearly 2/3rds have had a GI issue in the last week, including heartburn/reflux, bloating, diarrhea, & constipation?
+Did you know that 60-70 million Americans are living with digestive disease and nearly 2/3rds have had a GI (gastrointestinal) issue in the last week, including heartburn/reflux, bloating, diarrhea, & constipation?
 For many of us, this is all too familiar.
-So, how does one achieve health digestion?
+So, how does one achieve digestive health?

 - Parietal cells which release hydrochloric acid (HCl), which is the main component of gastric acid.